sigasi/sigasi_insights/manual/views.md

 ![](images/tasks-view.png)

 It is common practice to add **TODO** and **FIXME** comments in your code.
-Sigasi automatically scans your comments for TODO and FIXME tags and clearly highlights these comments with **Task Tags**.
+Sigasi Studio automatically scans your comments for TODO and FIXME tags and clearly highlights these comments with **Task Tags**.
 You can get a nice overview of all task markers in your workspace in the **Task View** (**Windows \> Show View \> Tasks**).